Tom Meek: Life and career

 Meek originally began involvement in media by doing volunteer music programming at WIOT-FM at age 12.
-He then extended his involvement in music by serving as a DJ and sound and light engineer at the Catacombs Coffee House in Sylvania, Ohio from 1969-72.
+He then extended his involvement in music by serving as a DJ and sound and light engineer at the Catacombs Coffee House in Sylvania, Ohio from 1969 to 1972.
 Meek began his television career while still in high school as a producer for WSPD-TV in Toledo, Ohio in 1973.
 He also served as an Ohio county-level student coordinator in the 1972 presidential campaign of Senator George McGovern.
 He moved to Columbus, Ohio in 1976, where he worked as a music buyer for the Peaches Records chain.
-After spending a year in Boston, Massachusetts at Grahm Junior College in 1978-79, Meek moved to Gainesville, Florida and graduated from the University of Florida in 1982 with a degree in Communications while working at WUFT-TV and other media positions at the university from 1980-82.
+After spending a year in Boston, Massachusetts at Grahm Junior College in 1978–79, Meek moved to Gainesville, Florida and graduated from the University of Florida in 1982 with a degree in Communications while working at WUFT-TV and other media positions at the university from 1980 to 1982.
 In his final semester Meek helped launch a new graduate level communications degree program, serving as director and co-producer of a drama "Ernie Pyle, Here Is My War", winner of the 1982 Alpha Epsilon Rho Grand Prize for Drama.